GalaluddinOwais/The-Evolving-Green-Thing/README.md

-<span style="font-size: 36px; font-weight: bold;">The Evolving Green Thing: A Journey of Reinforcement Learning</span>
+# The Evolving Green Thing: A Journey of Reinforcement Learning

 # About the project